solidrock-technology/docs/docs/guide/form-builder/fields.md

 ### Number

 Number fields validate to only allow numbers.
-In addition you can specify a minimum and maximum length of the entered value.
+In addition, you can specify a minimum and maximum length of the entered value.
 For example the number must be between 1 and 100.

 ### Password